fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ```

 It puts all albums, that look like soundtracks or compilations in a different
 top-level directory, than "normal" albums.
-Also it adds a tag called
+Also, it adds a tag called
 "Soundtrack" to the "genre" metatag of all tracks that are soundtracks.